Borrowing Collections for Exhibition

 The Department of Anthropology, National Museum of Natural History (NMNH), loans objects from its collections for temporary exhibits to qualifying museums.
 While the Department's goal is to accommodate qualified borrowers, the volume and timing of submissions often make it impossible to approve all requests.
 Requests submitted at least 18 to 24 months prior to the proposed shipping date and which are accompanied by clear intellectual justification and evidence of budgetary planning for conservation, bracket-making and packing and shipping will have the best chance of being approved.

 Loan requests are initiated by the submission of a Preliminary Loan Request Form.
-Please click here to initiate a loan request.
-This form asks for basic information about the exhibit dates, intent, venue(s), the number of objects being requested, and, if known, their catalog numbers.
+This form asks for basic information about the exhibit dates, intent, venue(s), the number of objects requested, and, if known, their catalog numbers.
 This initial document is intended to help the borrower compile information needed for a successful loan request.
 It also provides the Department of Anthropology with a general sense of the nature and scope of incoming loan requests.
-After review by Department personnel, borrowers whose requests meet Departmental standards will be directed to move forward to Active Loan Review status.
-Preliminary loan requests will be routed to our Registrar, Susan Crawford.
+After review by Department staff, borrowers whose requests meet Departmental standards will be directed to move forward to Active Loan Review status.
+Please send any questions and completed Preliminary Loan Request Forms to our Registrar, Susan Crawford.